zyfra/Prizm/CONTRIBUTING.md

 ```
 export class PrizmPureException extends Error {
 constructor() {
-super('pzmPure can only be used with functions or getters');
+super('prizmPure can only be used with functions or getters');
 }
 }